canari-dev/Defining-Idiosyncratic-Volatility-with-Deutsche-Boerse-A7/README.md

 (This idea is linked to the measure of realized smile)

-Graph : R2 factor of the regression ie. how much of the variance of Y can be explained by the regressors
+Table : R2 factor of the regression ie. how much of the variance of Y can be explained by the regressors
 ![plot](./images/results1.png)